 Image Source: sigmasavvy.com

-Failure Mode and Effect Analysis (FMEA) was developed in 1940s by the U.S military where it is a step-by-step approach to identify possible failures in design, manufacturing or assembly processes (ASQ, n.d.).
+Failure Mode and Effect Analysis (FMEA) is one of the Lean Six Sigma Tools that was developed in 1940s by the U.S military where it is a step-by-step approach to identify possible failures in design, manufacturing or assembly processes (ASQ, n.d.).
 It was also developed to prevent potential failures of products and processes and their effects.

 Failures lead to waste, defects or harmful outcomes to the customers.
 Hence, it is crucial for failures to be identified early in order to prevent customers and financial losses.
 According to Institute of Healthcare Improvement (n.d.), teams use FMEA to identify possible failures in a process and improve them rather than correcting the consequences that they bring.
 FMEA is implemented in healthcare where its focus on prevention may reduce risk or harm to the patients and staff.